btrettel/flt/README.md

 - prec.f90: Module to set precisions, lengths, and mathematical constants.
 - unittest.f90: Module for unit testing procedures.

 flt is intended only for my own use.
-Certain parts (like fmutate in particular) are brittle and will only work for my own particular coding style.
+Certain parts (like fmut in particular) are brittle and will only work for my own particular coding style.

 ## Goals